✓ Updated February 2026

 Sunrise Hot Air Balloon Over Luxor's West Bank

 activityDrift silently above the Valley of the Kings and Queens as the first rays of sun paint the ancient landscape in hues of gold and rose.
-Witnessing the sheer scale of these necropolises from this unique vantage point offers a profound connection to Egypt's pharaonic past, far from the bustling crowds below.
+Witnessing the sheer scale of these necropolises from this unique vantage point is an unforgettable, almost spiritual experience, far removed from the bustling crowds below.

 Best time: Oct-Apr

-culturalTake a felucca ride down the Nile to the vibrant Nubian villages, where houses are painted in dazzling, intricate patterns.
-Engage with the friendly locals, learn about their unique culture and traditions, and perhaps even enjoy a cup of hibiscus tea in a traditional home.
+culturalTake a felucca ride down the Nile to the vibrant Nubian villages south of Aswan, where houses are painted in dazzling geometric patterns and the people exude infectious hospitality.
+Visit a local home for sweet hibiscus tea and learn about their unique culture and traditions.

 Best time: Oct-Apr